DaniyalShahvali/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is my first python project.
-Its about Rock Paper Scissors Game!
+This is my first Python project.
+It's about the Rock Paper Scissors Game!